wely/DevCamp/HOL/node/03-azuread-office365/README.md

     ```

-    Also update the series of chained promises in the original `.post` to include a reference to the new `emailConfirmation` function
+    Also update the series of chained promises in the original `router.post` function to include a reference to the new `emailConfirmation` function

     ```javascript
     // Process the fields into a new incident, upload image, and add thumbnail queue message